octabytes/FireO/fields/custom-field.md

 ### Method to create field attributes

-Add filed attribute in the `aloowed_attributes` list and then create method for each attribute.
+Add filed attribute in the `allowed_attributes` list and then create method for each attribute.
 Method name must be start from `attr_` and then the name of the attribute.
 Method should return the value otherwise `None` value set for field